ssomero/node-react/README.md

 Both backend and frontend use [airbnb-config](https://github.com/airbnb/javascript) (defined in .eslintrc file).
 It's also possible to use some other configuration, or add rules directly to `.eslintrc` file.

 ### Run lint in command line
-It's highly recommended to use ESLint in editor, but if you want to run lint in command line, run (in backend or frontend):
+It's highly recommended to use ESLint in editor, but if you want to run lint in command line, run (in backend or frontend, in a docker container or locally):
 ```npm run lint```

 ## Building in Travis